Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Introduction

-In the first part, we develop the asymptotic theory for the Bayesian inference based on the classical POT method.
-This consists in giving some general and simple conditions on the prior distribution of the GP distribution's parameters under which we derive for the corresponding posterior distribution: consistency with $\sqrt{k}$-contraction rate, asymptotic normality and asymptotic coverage of credible intervals.
-These results notably differ from those in the block maximum context obtained by \citet{padoan2022empirical}, in that they are obtained under more general conditions.
-While here we allow to work with families of non-informative improper priors and informative proper data-dependent priors, only this latter case is covered in that contribution.
-Also, while the theory in that article requires some conditions on the density of $F$, which can be seen as somehow restrictive, here our results rely instead on weaker standard conditions \citep[][Ch.
-2]{dehaan+f06}.
-To achieve this benefit of a more widely applicable theory, we conduct a deep preliminary study on some frequentist properties of the so called empirical loglikelihood process, relative to the GP density function.
-For such a likelihood process we derive: its uniform convergence and of its derivatives (in the supplement), a local asymptotically normal expansion, local and global bounds.
-Our findings contribute to statistical inference in a broad sense: they are pivotal to deduce the asymptotic theory of Bayesian methods, but are also important from a frequentist viewpoint.
-An interesting side result is for example that the Maximum Likelihood Estimator (MLE) is the global maximiser of the GP likelihood function for large samples, which was a property still unknown to date.
+In the first part of this paper, we develop the asymptotic theory for Bayesian inference within the classical POT framework.
+Specifically, we provide general and simple conditions on the prior distribution of the GP model's parameters under which we derive key results for the corresponding posterior distribution: consistency with a $\sqrt{k}$-contraction rate, the celebrated Bernstein-von Mises (BvM) theorem, and the asymptotic coverage probability of credible intervals.
+These results notably differ from those obtained in the block maximum context by \cite{padoan2022empirical}, as our approach allows for a broader selection of prior distributions and more general conditions.
+In particular, we accommodate families of informative proper priors for the shape parameter $\gamma$, and both non-informative improper priors and informative proper data-dependent priors for the scale parameter $\sigma$, as the prior specification for the latter is more nuanced.
+In contrast, \cite{padoan2022empirical} only considers the case of data-dependent priors.
+Moreover, while the theory in \cite{padoan2022empirical} relies on certain conditions on the density of $F$, which may be seen as restrictive, our results are derived under weaker, more standard conditions (see Ch.
+2 in \cite{dehaan+f06}).